enjoying their lunchbreak

-The Schoharie Central School District School Lunch Program strongly encourages parents to make payments to your child’s account by the week or month, in the form of a check if possible, as that is the easiest way to keep track of balances.
+The Schoharie Central School District School Lunch Program strongly encourages parents to make payments to their child’s account by the week or month, in the form of a check if possible, as that is the easiest way to keep track of balances.
 Checks can be made payable to SCS School Lunch Fund.
 For elementary students please remember to put payments in an envelope labeled with the child’s full name (and names of any siblings that are to receive account payments) and teacher’s name.

 Meal Charging Policy

 Students that have “debits” or negative balance in their account are not permitted to purchase snacks ( ice cream, chips, etc.).
-Also, contacted, and students will be offered a peanut butter sandwich and milk until the charges/debits are paid.
-Thank you for your continued support of the SCS School Lunch/Breakfast Account Status Receipts
+Also, parents will be contacted, and students will be offered a peanut butter sandwich and milk until the charges/debits are paid.

+School Lunch/Breakfast Account Status Receipts

-Since we have started the new Point of Sale (POS) receipt for students putting money in their account, and for students having debits or a negative account balance.
+With the launch of the Point of Sale (POS) receipt for students who are putting money in their account and for students having debits or a negative account balance.